Single-unit study

 Market Analysis builds on the knowledge and technical skills developed in the foundation property and valuation units (USB142 and USB144).
 You will apply demographic, economic and key urban economic theories and policies in the property market environment.
 Understanding property markets will assist in the creation of marketing and investment strategies to meet targeted consumer supply and demand.
 You will give consideration to Indigenous perspectives, other diverse perspectives and inclusivity in site and market analyses.
 You will gain knowledge and skills on how to conduct property market research, collect and analyse property data to support creative solutions and interpret the findings from a range of research publications.
 The knowledge of this unit will be further developed in USB245 Property Investment Analysis, USB300 Development Process and USB344 Property Project.

-Asset performance provides a good grounding in property and asset management, as it applies to the diverse real estate property sectors and to demonstrate how property asset performance can be maximised, measured and benchmarked.
+Property and asset management applies to the diverse real estate property sectors and to demonstrate how property asset performance can be maximised, measured and benchmarked.
 Efficient asset management can result in significant cost benefits to both the owner and the occupier of the property.
 There has been a growing property industry awareness of the need to develop reliable, accurate and professional property management systems and analysis tools to ensure that property occupation costs are minimised, and space allocations are maximised in accordance with the short, medium and long term business goals of the organisation or company.
 Engagement with industry and real world data sets provides opportunities to gain first hand experience in property and asset management.

 USB245 Property Investment Analysis